Completed Event: Beach Volleyball versus Washington on April 10, 2026 , Win , 4, to, 1

 4/3/2026 7:20:00 PM | Beach Volleyball

-Kohl and Manthe come up clutch to seal the 2-0 day
+Lopes' Kohl, Manthe come up clutch to seal 2-0 day in Tempe

-TEMPE, Ariz. — Grand Canyon earned a dramatic 3-2 win over Arizona State on Friday at the Sun Devil Beach Volleyball Facility, with the Lopes sealing the rivalry dual on the final court of the day.
+TEMPE, Ariz. — No. 13 Grand Canyon earned a dramatic 3-2 win over No. 12 Arizona State on Friday at Sun Devil Beach Volleyball Facility, with the Lopes sealing the rivalry dual on the dual's final court.

-After the teams split the opening four flights, the dual came down to Court 3, where Rhea Kohl and Mae Manthe delivered the clinching point in comeback fashion.
+After the teams split the opening four flights, the dual came down to Court 3, where Lopes junior Rhea Kohl and sophomore Mae Manthe delivered the clinching point in comeback fashion.

-The pair trailed 12-10 in the third set before responding with a match-ending 5-1 run to secure both their flight and the team victory.
+The pair trailed 12-10 in the third set before responding with a match-ending 5-1 run to secure their flight and the GCU victory.

 The adjustment paid off immediately.

 "They did it, and then we made a huge comeback," Rummel said.
-"They're a fabulous defensive team, and I knew as soon as they started controlling the ball better that we were going to turn those transition digs into points on our end."
+"They're a fabulous defensive team, and I knew as soon as they started controlling the ball better, we were going to turn those transition digs into points on our end."

-The clutch finish capped another resilient performance for the Lopes, who also got wins from Katie Keefe and Sarah Edler (21-16, 21-18) on Court 2, who set the tone early.
-Jessica Drake and Isabelle Tucker added a straight-set win on Court 5, defeating Kendall Whitmarsh and Layla Williams 21-17, 21-19.
+The clutch finish capped another resilient performance for the Lopes, who also got an early tone-setting win from senior Katie Keefe and junior Sarah Edler on Court 2 (21-16, 21-18).
+GCU senior Jessica Drake and sophomore Isabelle Tucker added a straight-set win on Court 5, defeating Kendall Whitmarsh and Layla Williams 21-17, 21-19.
 Rummel pointed to the team's growth through adversity as a defining theme of the season.

 "We've faced a lot of adversity for a lot of pretty wild reasons," Rummel said.
 "The girls have been fabulous in practice and have found ways in spite of the adversity we've faced to continue to move forward and improve."